RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Step 2: Preparing the new OTOBO system and server
 --------------------------------------

-After the OTOBO installation, please login again to the OTOBO Admin Area ``Admin -> System Configuration`` and uncheck the config option ``SecureMode``.
+After the OTOBO installation, please login again to the OTOBO Admin Area ``Admin -> System Configuration`` and deactivate the config option ``SecureMode``.
 Now log in on the server as user ``root`` and execute the following commands:

 .. code-block:: bash